uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * income and expenses for each self-employment and property businesses at least every 3 months
 * allowances and adjustments for each self-employment and property business at least once a year, at the end of the accounting period
-* finalisation of business income sources with an End of Period Statement (EPS)
+* finalisation of business income sources with an End of Period Statement (EOPS)

 HMRC expects all software providers to also offer customers the ability to finalise their overall tax  position using software.
 This process is sometimes called crystallisation.